ONSdigital/dp-compose/v2/stacks/legacy-core-web/README.md

    This is required for the local docker builds to work around a current issue with the volume paths not existing pre-build.
 Once this issue has been resolved, this step will no longer be necessary.

+3. Set the COMPOSE_FILE environment variable in local.env if required:

+For the redirects-only version of the stack, set the COMPOSE_FILE as follows in local.env:

+COMPOSE_FILE=redir-deps.yml:redir-services.yml

+Or, for the core backing services version of the stack, set the COMPOSE_FILE as follows in local.env:

+COMPOSE_FILE=core-deps.yml:core-services.yml

-3. Build and start the stack:
+4. Build and start the stack:

    ```shell
    make up